QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ### How to get P2P token

-To get P2P token, authorize on [p2p.qiwi.com](https://p2p.qiwi.com), or use the given request.
+Authorize on [p2p.qiwi.com](https://p2p.qiwi.com), or use the given request.
 You may also specify [Invoice payment callbacks URL](https://developer.qiwi.com/ru/p2p-payments/#notification) in this request.

 The method returns P2P tokens for using with Payment form and with P2P API in `PublicKey` and `SecretKey` fields of the response.